mads-swaps/mads-swaps.github.io/index.md

 ## Amazon CloudWatch

 Amazon CloudWatch is AWS's monitoring service.
-Logs from various services are sent to CloudWatch, where entires individually or visually as a group can be examined.
+Logs from various services are sent to CloudWatch, where entries individually or visually as a group can be examined.
 Dashboards can be created for a centralized view of all related services and alerts can be configured for when certain thresholds are exceeded.
 A dashboard was created to monitoring RDS, SQS, and Lambda's metrics and performances.
 Periodic spikes can be observed due to the regularity of incoming candlestick data and resulting simulation computations.

 <p align="center"><a href='images/cloudwatch.png' target='_blank'><img src='images/cloudwatch.png' alt='Amazon Cloudwatch Screenshot'></a></p>
 <center><b>Figure X</b> - Amazon CloudWatch monitoring dashboard showing system under regular load and usage.</center>